gvwilson/sensibleadventures/cloudherd/reboot.md

     *   forest attacks
         *   bear charges
         *   trolls swarm the walls
-    *   Bonzon is attacked
+    *   Bonzon is driven up onto the wall
+        *   Charger senses Noxy's hatred and shoots lightning at him
-    *   Dorbu is wounded defending him
+        *   Dorbu knocks him out of the way and is struck
         *   Thokmay (distraught): "He wasn't worth it!"
         *   Dorbu (dying): "No he wasn't.
 But what we're fighting for is."
-    *   fight is over quickly
-        *   Bonzon is taken prisoner
+    *   Bonzon is taken prisoner and the fighting quickly ends

 ## Chapter 17: The Beginning